Divinemonk/hackers_n_devs/README.md

-# Impotant Github repositories for Hackers
+# Impotant Github repositories for Hackers & Developers

 Here you will get list of github repos that every hacker should be known!